 1. Semester Hours Requirements

 Students are required to complete at least 120 semester hours of credit for graduation.
-Courses numbered below 100 and taken after summer 1983 do not apply toward the 120 needed for graduation.
+Courses taken after summer 1983 numbered below 100 do not apply toward the 120 needed for graduation.

 A student must elect a major in one or more of the academic units empowered to present candidates for the undergraduate degree.
 A cumulative GPA of 2.0 in the major is the required minimum for graduation.
 Some majors stipulate requirements exceeding the minimum.
 Refer to the department entries for program specifics.